Irish Crochet Flower Pattern

 irish-crochet-flower

 Irish crochet is an interesting technique that creates a more dimensional finished piece.
-It traditionally is worked where the stitches are made over other stitches or threads.
+It is traditionally worked where the stitches are made over other stitches or threads.

 The extra bulk in Irish crochet will lead to motifs that are a bit sturdier and this flower could easily be attached to others to create a pretty scarf or cloth.